The story of migrating Cloud9 to AWS Cloud9

+Here’s the story of mine migrating Cloud9 to AWS Cloud9.
 Because AWS decided to disable access to all of the Cloud9 workspaces by the end of this month on June 30, 2019, I have no choice but to migrate them to AWS Cloud9.
-Here’s the story.

 Backup your whole database on SQL dump and leave it on your old Cloud9 workspace.
 This is very important after you’re migrated AWS Cloud9.